 Step 2: Prime Back Side of Door

-Once you have the door removed from the hinges and hardware removed, you’re ready to get to work.
+Once you have the door removed from the hinges and the hardware removed, you’re ready to get to work.

 Tools and Materials Needed: